This page has been updated as of late Tuesday, 8/25/2020.

 A. An individual temporarily laid off in this situation could qualify for benefits if he or she was able and available for and actively seeking work.
-Under emergency rules IDES recently adopted, the individual would not have to register with the employment service.
-He or she would be actively seeking work as long as the individual was prepared to return to his or her job as soon the employer reopened.
+Under emergency rules, IDES recently adopted, the individual would not have to register with the employment service.
+He or she would be actively seeking work as long as the individual was prepared to return to his or her job as soon as the employer reopened.

 Q. What if I quit my job because I am generally concerned over the COVID-19 virus?

 A. An individual who leaves work voluntarily without a good reason attributable to the employer is generally disqualified from receiving UI.
 The eligibility of an individual in this situation will depend on whether the facts of his or her case demonstrate the individual had a good reason for quitting and that the reason was attributable to the employer.
 An individual generally has a duty to make a reasonable effort to work with his or her employer to resolve whatever issues have caused the individual to consider quitting.

 Q. What if I’m confined to my home Because I must care for my child or because I have been diagnosed with the COVID-19 virus?